-Title Name of Principal Participant Veteran (Y/N) Years in position Roles, Responsibilities, and Qualifications Collin County Auditor Linda Riggs N 1 Mrs. Riggs ensures that all federal, state, local, and funding agency fiscal policies are followed and maintains all grant financial documentation.
-Collin County Judge Chris Hill Y 1 Mr. Hill serves as the executive officer and signing authority for Collin County.
-Judge, 296 th District Court John Roach, Jr Y 12 Judge Roach leads the interdisciplinary program team, presides over the court proceedings, interacts directly and develops a rapport with participants, administers graduated sanctions and rewards to increase each veteran's accountability and enhance the likelihood of recovery.
-North Texas Veterans Court Program Manager Brennan Jones Y 2 Ms. Jones coordinates all administrative activities across all five counties.
+Title Name of Principal Participant Veteran (Y/N) Years in position Roles, Responsibilities, and Qualifications Collin County Linda N 1 Mrs. Riggs ensures that all federal, state, local, and funding agency Auditor Riggs fiscal policies are followed and maintains all grant financial documentation.
+Collin County Chris Hill N 2 Mr. Hill serves as the executive officer and signing authority for Judge Collin County.
+Judge, 296th John Y 13 Judge Roach leads the interdisciplinary program team, presides

+District Court Roach, Jr over the court proceedings, interacts directly and develops a rapport with participants, administers graduated sanctions and rewards to increase each veteran's accountability and enhance the likelihood of recovery.
+North Texas Veterans Court Program Coordinator Brennan Jones Y 3 Ms. Jones coordinates all administrative activities across all five counties.
 She is the liaison between the County teams and the Judge.
 She is responsible for paying invoices, maintaining participant information, and sets the Court schedule.
 She is also responsible for intake and interview of each interested or referred veteran and works with the veteran to determine program eligibility.

-North Texas Veterans Court Case Manager Benjamin Colt Floyd Y 2 Mr. Floyd provides community linkages and referrals to appropriate agencies/organizations for support services and coordinates with the Program Manager to assist with any emergency needs, which can include transportation, utility or housing assistance, and interview appropriate clothing.
-He serves as the primary point of contact for the participants. --- ------------------------ --- --- ---
+North Texas Veterans Court Case Manager Benjamin Colt Floyd Y 2 Mr. Floyd provides community linkages and referrals to appropriate agencies/organizations for support services and coordinates with the Program Coordinator to assist with any emergency needs, which can include transportation, utility or housing assistance, and interview appropriate clothing.
+He serves as the primary point of contact for the participants.